ScaledMarkets/SafeHarbor/README.md

 	Built around dabl.
 Microservice based.
 Written in Java.
 * [SafeHarborServer](https://github.com/ScaledMarkets/SafeHarborServer) - This is
 	a container image security scanning platform.
-It leverages multiple image scanners to enable one to compose a security scanning task with a choice of scanners.
+It leverages multiple image scanners to enable one to compose a security scanning task with a choice of scanners, maintains scan history, and provides traceability between images and scan results.
 	Provides a REST service consisting of 78 REST functions.
 Written it Go.
 	It is being refactored into two microservices: one for the user/team/org and access control list functionality, and one for the container scanning services.